 The first half of the module will explore the genetic basis of adaptation.
 Do we expect evolutionary change to involve few or many genes, and how might we go about identifying the genes underlying a particular trait?
 What kinds of genes control evolutionary changes in morphological traits?
 We look at the genes underlying convergent evolution as a way of understanding the predictability of evolutionary change.
 Genomic data contain a wealth of information about the history of populations and natural selection, and population genetics provides a framework to reconstruct these processes.

 The final lectures in this section will show how mathematical models of population genetics can be used to describe and reconstruct the action of natural selection, genetic drift and mutation.

 The second half of the module will look at the evolution of genomes and conflict within genomes.
-We will begin by considering one of the conundrums evolutionary of biology-why most species reproduce sexually-from a theoretical and empirical perspective.
+We will begin by considering one of the conundrums of evolutionary biology-why most species reproduce sexually-from a theoretical and empirical perspective.
 Sexual reproduction leads to conflicts between genes within the genomes, and we will explore its consequences for genome evolution.
 We will then examine the evolution of key features of genomes-sex chromosomes, introns, repetitive DNA and gene expression.
 Finally, we will consider the evolution of quantitative traits that are controlled by many genes, and what constrains the evolution of these traits.

-[This module is taught jointly by the Departments of Genetics (M4) & Zoology (ZL5): Frank Jiggins, Aylwyn Scally, John Welch, Chris Jiggins, Bill Amos, Nick Mundy, Emelia Santos, Lucy Weinert, Richard Durbin]
+This is an inter-departmental module, with teaching shared by Genetics & Zoology.
+Contributors: Frank Jiggins, Aylwyn Scally, John Welch, Chris Jiggins, Bill Amos, Nick Mundy, Emelia Santos, Lucy Weinert, Richard Durbin, Edwige Moyroud.
+This Module is also available as a BBS Minor subject.